-#6 Updated by Thomas Heßling almost 6 years ago
+#6 Updated by Thomas Heßling over 6 years ago

 Thanks a lot for your efforts in looking into this!
 The stick-like features in the noise are what I was referring to, that's right.
 I can also confirm that the VNG4 algorithm in UFRaw is the only one not showing these features.
 It would be really helpful if gets re-added to darktable at some point.

-#8 Updated by Pascal de Bruijn almost 6 years ago
+#8 Updated by Pascal de Bruijn over 6 years ago

 As far as I can tell this has nothing to do with unequal green channels (that only affects pixel level stuff, and is typically only visible at 200% zoom), and thus will not be solved with VNG4.